-- 5.1 Claims must clearly state the business purpose of the expenditure. - 5.2 Claims must Bbe accompanied by supporting documentation such as a tax invoice.
-Credit card statements do not constitute adequate documentation.

-- 5.3 Claims must Ddocument the date, amount and description for minor expenditure when receipts are unavailable e.g. vending machines and tips (tips may be claimed for international travel only). - 5.4 Claims must Bbe submitted within two weeks of expenditure. - 5.5 Claims will be randomly checked against guidelines by Accounts Payable.
+- a.
+Claims must clearly state the business purpose of the expenditure. - Claims must be accompanied by supporting documentation such as a tax invoice.
+Credit card statements do not constitute adequate documentation. - c.
+Claims must document the date, amount and description for minor expenditure when receipts are unavailable e.g. vending machines and tips (tips may be claimed for international travel only). - d.
+Claims must be submitted within two weeks of expenditure. - e.
+Claims will be checked against guidelines by Accounts Payable.

-6.0 Inappropriate Spend
+4.8 Inappropriate Spend

-Inappropriate spend must be reported to the $CE\Theta$ or a Group Manager as soon as identified and will be dealt with in confidence.
+Inappropriate spend must be reported to the CE or a Group Manager as soon as identified and will be dealt with in confidence.